Current Mission Location – Maryknoll Sisters Center- Maryknoll, NY

-After earning an M.S. in counseling from the University of Georgia, Sister Pat ministered in a small town in Nicaragua during Somoza’s dictatorship in 1975.
+In 1975after earning an Master of Education-Counseling degree in counseling from the University of Georgia, Sister Pat was assigned to ministering in a small town in Nicaragua during the Somoza dictatorship.
 Urged by the town’s catechists, Sister Pat and other Maryknoll missioners helped teenage girls escape from prostitution.
 She helped the girls find other work in the region.
 Years later, Sister Pat would go to Albany, NY, to call for increased penalties for human traffickers.

-In Leon, she worked in a housing project until she and six other Maryknoll Sisters found themselves caught in the crossfire of the final offensive during the civil war in 1979.
-They took shelter inside a half-finished school and organized this refugee shelter for 400 people for seven long weeks.
+In Leon, Nicaragua, she worked in a housing project until she and six other Maryknoll Sisters found themselves caught in the crossfire of the final offensive during the civil war in 1979.
+They took shelter inside a half-finished school which they organized as a refugee shelter for 400 people where they sheltered for seven long weeks.
 After the war, Sister Pat worked on a pastoral and mental health team in Leon and also supervised the work-study program at a medical college.

 Returning to New York, Sister Pat managed our computer services office at Maryknoll while serving as a senior counselor at the Putnam-Northern Westchester Women’s Center.

-She then worked as the retirement and renewal coordinator for the Maryknoll Sisters until 2015.
+She then worked as the retirement and renewal coordinator for the Maryknoll Sisters until 2015 when she herself retired.